Pasta 101: Cooking Perfect Pasta Every Time

 FAQ: COMMON QUESTIONS

 A. Do you really need this much water?
-Well, if you're only boiling a small amount of pasta (less than half a pound), you don't need so much, but a generous pot of rapidly boiling water is necessary for several reasons: it comes back to a boil faster when you add the pasta which is critical; it makes it easier to submerge long cuts of pasta like spaghetti; and it helps to reduce sticking by giving the pasta enough room to move around.
+If you're only boiling a small amount of pasta (less than half a pound), you don't need so much, but a generous pot of rapidly boiling water is necessary because it makes it easier to submerge long cuts of pasta like spaghetti and it helps to reduce sticking by giving the pasta enough room to move around.
 If you experience sticking pasta, it’s probably because you are not using enough water.

 B. My water is just barely boiling, not rapidly.
 Can I save some time and place the pasta in now?
-Adding the pasta to not rapidly boiling water will actually increase your overall cook time and cause your pasta to sit in the water longer.
+Adding the pasta to water that isn't boiling will actually increase your overall cook time and cause your pasta to sit in the water longer.
 You will end up with pasta that has absorbed too much water with a mushy texture.
 Be patient and wait for a rapid boil; it'll pay off.

 C. Salt?
 Can’t I just salt my pasta after I cook it?
 It’s necessary that you salt the water before adding the pasta so that the pasta can absorb the salted water while cooking and retain flavor.
 A little salt in the pasta water can go a long way, adding flavor to your final dish.
 Once the pasta is cooked, you have lost your chance to season the pasta.

 D. Can't I just add oil so the pasta doesn't stick?
 While this can prevent sticking, it is not a good idea.
 Pasta that is cooked in oily water will become oily itself and, as a result, the sauce slides off, doesn't get absorbed and you end up with flavorless pasta.